celo-org/celo-monorepo/packages/mobile/README.md

 We're using [GraphQL Code Generator][graphql code generator] to properly type GraphQL queries.
 If you make a change to a query, run `yarn build:gen-graphql-types` to update the typings in the `typings` directory.

+## Generating SMS_RETRIEVER_HASH_CODE

+In order to read texts automatically on Android devices, we need to generate a bundle specific hash code to send in the text message.
+This depends on both the bundle id and the signing certificate.
+Since we use Google Play signing, we need to download the certificate.

+1. Go to the play console for the relevant app, Release management > App signing, and download the App signing certificate.
+2. Use this script to generate the hash code: https://github.com/michalbrz/sms-retriever-hash-generator

 ## How we handle Geth crashes in wallet app on Android

 Our Celo app has three types of codes.